userbradley/documentation.breadnet.co.uk/docs/kb/public-web-facing/jellyfin-s3.md

 # Jellyfin using S3 and Docker

-!!!
-Error "DO NOT USE"
+!!! warning "DO NOT USE"
     THIS IS ONLY MIGRATED TO KEEP LINKS ALIVE, AND SHOULD NEVER BE USED.
 IT'S INSECURE AND DOES NOT FOLLOW BEST PRACTICES.